 I am Lubix Slumbarave.
 I don’t know why, but I have a strong urge to subvert.
 It’s not a recent thing.
 As time goes on, I try to channel this desire to subvert through positive means, and as an artist this is often expressed through my need to create.

 I have been underground for a while, for various reasons.
 Not least because of how the pressure to ‘bring in the dolla’ can make an artist stray the path.
 But alas, the force is in me, and it will always come forth, and not a moment too soon.

 An undercurrent thematic to my creative ideas has always simmered away as need to use household items, particularly bedroom paraphernalia in my work, be it within the events industry as demonstrated by the many years of creating SLUMBARAVE pajama parties and gallery shows, or through the teddy bear taxidermy days.
-In my younger years I produced a collection of ladies street-wear themed around the ‘sex-dom housewife’ and surprisingly sold in Goa to trance party people.
+In my younger years I produced a collection of ladies street-wear themed around ‘subverting the submissive housewife’ and surprisingly sold in Goa to trance party people.
 That was another story.

 I studied fashion many moons ago, around the same time I became active within the protest movement in the 1990’s.
 I began to get my teeth into counter-culture and this, back then, naturally traversed the festival scene in the UK.
 In turn, what seemed to be a common thread between these subcultural facets of pre-noughties Britain, was a surge of awareness concerning our Environment.
 New Age Travellers were living ‘low impact’ and many were deeply rooted in the road protests of that time, I even spent many a night swaying 40ft up an Oak tree in a hammock really, feeling the pain of loosing our forest.